ericjanto/bionic-markdown/readme.md

 This package is not actively maintained.
 You are welcome to contribute but active development of this package cannot be guaranteed.

 Good first pull requests:
-- Add an option to use the real API endpoint (will require parsing an HAST, convert it to MDAST and serialise it)
+- Add an option to use the real API endpoint (will require parsing a HAST, convert it to MDAST and serialise it)
 - Migrate to TypeScript